Cooking at AFR | An Instructional Life Skills Class

-Learning how to handle the stresses of life, even those as simple cooking, is one of the most important aspects of overcoming addiction
+A Life Skills class teaches how to handle daily stress, even as simple as cooking.
+It is one of the most important aspects of overcoming addiction.

-However, many people decide on a different method of coping with stress, one that ends up causing even more stress than what they are looking to “escape” from.
+However, many people decide on a different method of coping with stress.
+Yet, they often choose one that causes more stress than what they are looking to escape.
 When life’s stress becomes overwhelming, or when someone doesn’t have the right skills to handle stress appropriately, choosing drugs or alcohol might seem like a better option.
 As addiction begins to take hold, the stress is multiplied, which only leads to more substance abuse.

 A thorough and effective treatment program, like the one we offer at A Forever Recovery, is much more than just a way for someone to get clean and sober.
-We have developed our rehabilitation strategy to go much further in preparing our patients to lead a substance-free lifestyle after they graduate from our recovery center.
-We accomplish this through the various supplementary program options that we offer our patients to choose from, which build on the core program by showing them practical applications of the concepts and ideas discovered in the core program.
-These additional program options focus on helping our patients discover new techniques of coping with life’s stresses by learning essential life skills and methods of expressing negative emotions and frustration in a positive and productive manner.
+Our rehabilitation strategy is designed to prepare our patients to lead a substance-free lifestyle.
+We accomplish this through the various supplementary program options which build on the core program.
+We show them practical applications of the concepts and ideas discovered in the core program.
+These additional program options focus on helping our patients discover new techniques of coping with life’s stresses.
+In the Life Skills class, they learn essential methods of expressing negative emotions and frustration in a positive and productive manner.

-Among those supplemental programs that we offer is our Cooking Class.
-These group sessions introduce our patients to the basics of planning and preparing healthy meals and maintaining a balanced diet.
-Many of our patients are learning these skills for the first time, while others, who have fallen into poor eating and dietary habits through the progression of their addiction, are using this class as a refresher course.
-Having confidence in one’s ability to handle daily responsibilities, even those that seem as simplistic as cooking dinner, is a tremendous step towards avoiding unnecessary stress that would lead to using drugs or alcohol.
+We offer a Life Skills class in Cooking.
+These group sessions introduce our patients to the basics of planning and preparing healthy meals.
+Many of our patients are learning these skills for the first time, while others are using this class as a refresher course.
+Having confidence in one’s ability to handle daily responsibilities, even those that seem as simplistic as cooking dinner, is a tremendous step towards avoiding the unnecessary stress that would lead to using drugs or alcohol.

 Trent Mead is the Kitchen Director at A Forever Recovery and the Cooking Class facilitator.
-As Kitchen Director, his daily role at our treatment center include planning menus for every meal throughout the day and ensuring that the Kitchen Staff has the necessary ingredients and equipment to execute those meal plans.
-Planning daily menus also includes taking any special needs, such as gluten sensitivity, food allergies, diabetic dietary restrictions, or vegan/vegetarian preferences, into consideration.
-His knowledge and ability in planning and preparing meals is extremely useful as the instructor for our Cooking Class.
+As Kitchen Director, his daily role includes planning menus for every meal throughout the day.
+He also ensures that the Kitchen Staff has the necessary ingredients and equipment to execute those meal plans.
+Planning daily menus also include taking any special needs, such as gluten sensitivity, food allergies, diabetic dietary restrictions, or vegan/vegetarian preferences, into consideration.
+His knowledge and ability are extremely useful as the instructor for our Cooking Class.

-The Cooking Class at A Forever Recovery is mainly focused on helping our patients find a healthier lifestyle through a balanced and nutritious diet and proper eating habits, but it also has another benefit that might not be so obvious to some.
-Developing the skills to be able to create nutritional and enjoyable meals is a big step towards being able to handle the daily responsibilities that life places before us.
-Matt, a patient at AFR that chose to participate in the Cooking Class, points out how this program has helped him prepare for a substance-free lifestyle outside the halls of our treatment center.
+The Cooking Class at A Forever Recovery is mainly focused on helping our patients find a healthier lifestyle through a balanced and nutritious diet and proper eating habits.
+It also has another benefit that might not be so obvious to some.
+Developing the skills to create nutritional and enjoyable meals is a big step towards being handling the daily responsibilities that life places before us.
+Matt, a patient at AFR chose to participate in the Cooking Class.
+He points out how this program has helped him prepare for a substance-free lifestyle outside the halls of our treatment center.
 “I’ve learned a lot of things to try and get ready for outside life,” Matt explains.
 “It definitely is beneficial trying to keep that balance in time management.”

 A Forever Recovery isn’t just a place where people go to get clean and sober.
 It is a place of total lifestyle transformation.
-It is a place where patients can find the tools and skills they need to remain clean and sober after graduation.
-They find the ability and strength within to build a healthier and happier today, and to look forward to a brighter and more promising tomorrow.
-Here, our patients discover a sense of confidence, and a path to overcoming addiction that is truly can be a Forever recovery.
+It is a place where patients can find the tools and life skills they need to remain clean and sober after graduation.
+They find the ability and strength within to build a healthier and happier today and to look forward to a brighter and more promising tomorrow.
+Here, our patients discover a sense of confidence, and a path to overcoming an addiction through a Life Skills class at A Forever Recovery.